purocean/yn/help/FEATURES.md

 1. Support to select a piece of code in the editor and press `Shift + Alt/Option + R` to run the command directly in the terminal.
 No need to copy and paste.
 1. Switch the working directory of the terminal to the current directory: `right-click directory`

-## Widgets
+## Applets

-Support to embed HTML widgets in documents.
+Support to embed HTML applets in documents.

-The first line of the HTML code block needs to contain the string `--applet--`, and the remaining strings are used as the title of the widget.
+The first line of the HTML code block needs to contain the string `--applet--`, and the remaining strings are used as the title of the applet.

 The example is as follows: